COSC-499-W2025/capstone-project-team-11/docs/logs/individual/JaxsonKahlLog.md

 This week, I focused on integrating our database into our scanning script and implementing a project ranking feature.
 - Closed issue #104

+### Reflection of the past week:
+This week was very good for our group.
+Everyone in the group committed some code and reviewed pull requests.
+We faced some issues with merge conflicts and missing code with our contribution code, but that was solved, and all code and tests run as they should.
+Next week, we could improve on committing code on time rather than late Sunday night, which would result in less stress and complications merging to main for grading.

 ### Additions and Features:
 - Integrated optional database persistence into the scanner
 - Mounted the entire repository into containers